murilopolese/webrepl-client/README.md

 - Enter and exit "raw repl" mode
 - Send keyboard interrupt and software reset
 - "Raw repl" and file operations return promises.
+- Optional interval between lines of code on `execFromString` necessary for the ESP32 implementation of the WebREPL protocol.

 ### Documentation and examples